 Tutoring services are offered during and after school for core area classes: English, Math, Science, and Social Studies.
 Students should see their teachers for the proper forms.
 Teachers may also refer students for tutoring as needed.
-The following assistance and intervention programs are available for eligible students:

-- A. After-school tutoring in core areas will begin at 3:40 p.m. and run until the scheduled time for activity buses, Monday through Thursday. - B. An after-school program is available for students to recover high school credit for failed courses by repeating the failed courses during the regular school term on a computer based recovery program.
+- A. After-school tutoring in core areas will begin at 3:40 p.m. and run until the scheduled time for activity buses, Monday through Thursday. - B. Credit recovery is available online.